 On 22 April 1948 Penrith Municipal Library was officially opened in the front room of the School of Arts Building in Castlereagh Street Penrith.
-The opening ceremony was performed by the Honourable John Joseph Cahill, Minster of Works and Local Government.
+The opening ceremony was performed by the Honourable John Joseph Cahill, Minster for Local Government.

 When Penrith Municipal Library opened its doors, there had already been an intermittent library service operating in Penrith since 1885.
 This earlier library service, poorly funded and stocked, had to rely on funding from member subscriptions, donations from the public, limited Council assistance and a small, one-off subsidy from the government for the purchase of its initial bookstock.
-A fee of 2 shillings and sixpence per annum were applicable to borrow from the Library.
+A fee of 2 shillings and sixpence per annum was applicable to borrow from the Library.
 This Library was opened on 5 January 1885 in Judges building on the corner of Castlereagh and High Streets.
 The librarian (Edwin Bott) was also employed to clean and light the Council Chambers, all for 13 shillings a week.

 In November 1889, the Library moved to the Council Chambers in Henry Street.
 The facilities were much better with the Library experiencing about 45 visitors and 32 books borrowed a week.

 With the establishment of the Penrith School of Arts, the Council Library merged with the School of Arts in rented premises on the corner of High and Castlereagh Street.
-In 1904 Katie Woodriff sold the contents of Rodley after the death of her husband.
+In 1904 Katie Woodriff sold the contents of her home, Rodley, after the death of her husband.
 The School of Arts purchased her books.
 By 1905, membership had risen to 150 and the books totalled 1,500.
 The School of Arts opened their doors in its own building in Castlereagh Street in 1910.
 It was opened by the Minister for Public Instruction, the Hon.
 George Beeby.
 Its library service continued until 1948.
 Similarly, at St Marys, the Mechanics Institute operated a lending library for members until 1949.

 2019 marks the 80th anniversary of landmark legislation that was passed by the NSW Parliament on 3 November 1939 – that is The Library Act, 1939.
 It says a lots for the vision of those parliamentarians and the cultural activists who pushed them to enact such far reaching changes just 2 months after the start of the Second World War.
 The Library Act ensured the NSW Government would provide government subsidies to municipal and shire councils if they provided a free public library service to their community.
 As a result, joint funding of local library services would be guaranteed for the first time.

 Both Penrith and St Marys Municipal Councils adopted the concept of establishing a free public library in their respective council areas.
 Although St Marys Council investigated funding options, amalgamation with Penrith ceased any further action by the Council.

-In April 1945, the NSW Library Board visited Penrith and St Marys to provide more information on the implications in establishing a public library service in their respective council areas.
+In April 1945, the NSW Library Board visited Penrith and St Marys to provide more information on the implications of establishing a public library service in their respective council areas.
 Nepean Shire was also interested, but Castlereagh Council was not.
-The government provided training for the librarian employed, assistance in purchasing and cataloguing of books.
+The government provided training for the librarian employed, assistance in purchasing and cataloguing books.
 Negotiations followed between Penrith Council and the School of Arts Committee.
 In February 1947 Council accepted an offer of a large front room in the School of Arts for a rental fee of 1 shilling per annum.
-A special rate levy was imposed on all Urban Farm Lands in 1947 to help fund this new Council service.
+A special Library Rate levy of 1d (one penny) was imposed in 1947 to help fund this new Council service.

 A Library committee comprising local community members together with Council representatives was set up in November 1947 to guide the planning for the new service to the Penrith community.
-Margaret Kinsella was appointed the first Librarian and Penrith School of Arts offered Council the use of a room in which to establish the library.
-The council reported that the ‘ librarian’s job would be full-time.
-Forty-hours applied to librarians.
-In these libraries there were usually a number of voluntary workers, for repair of books, and so forth.
-Librarians were under an award.
-The Library will have £500 to operate on, made up of Library rate and Government subsidy’.
+Margaret Kinsella was appointed the first Librarian.
+The council reported that the librarian’s job would be full-time and the Library would have £500 to operate on, made up of Library rates and Government subsidies.

 Mon, Thur, Fri 10 – noon 2 – 5pm